-Sarah was able to breastfeed Hudson for three months, supplementing with formula and maintaining a strict pumping schedule when she returned to her job.
+Sarah was able to breastfeed Hudson for three months, maintaining a strict pumping schedule when she returned to her job.
 It was hard work, but work Sarah was (and is) proud of.

 “Honestly, if people ask me ‘What’s the most important thing that you’ve ever done in your life?’, other than adopting him, being able to breastfeed him is right there—right up there, no question.”